TracksApp/tracks/doc/installation.md

 1. **Ruby**.
 Tracks requires Ruby 2.4 or greater, but is not tested with 2.7.
 2. **Bundler**.
 Tracks requires a recent version of [Bundler](http://bundler.io) to handle the installation of dependencies.
 Bundler is typically installed by running `gem install bundler`.
 3. **Database**.
 Tracks is tested on [MySQL](http://www.mysql.com/) and [SQLite](http://www.sqlite.org/), but [PostgreSQL](http://www.postgresql.org/) can also be used.
-Of the three, SQLite requires the least configuration.
+Of the three, SQLite requires the least configuration but is also the least performant and may make it difficult to operate in the future.
+We recommend either MySQL or PostgreSQL.
 Whatever your choice, the appropriate database software must be installed.

 ## Get Tracks